bugsnag/bugsnag-unity/README.md

 ###NotifyLevel

-By default, Bugsnag will be notified about any Exception logged to Debug.LogException.
-You can send additional log information to Bugsnag (eg. all Debug.LogError calls) by changing the *Notify Level* property in the Unity Inspector.
+By default, Bugsnag will be notified about any Exception logged to `Debug.LogException`.
+You can send additional log information to Bugsnag (eg. all `Debug.LogError` messages) by changing the *Notify Level* property in the Unity Inspector.

 You can also change this setting in your scripts as follows: